virginiasa/QuoteScroll-Privacy/privacy-policy.md

 ## 2. iCloud Sync

 If you are signed into iCloud on your device, the App will sync your **favorites and notes** to your personal iCloud Key-Value Store.
-This sync happens directly between your device and Apple's iCloud servers — we never see, access, or store this data.
+This sync happens directly between your device and Apple's iCloud servers.
+We never see, access, or store this data.

 This means:
 - Your favorites and notes follow you if you switch devices or reinstall the App.